Adlexer/Embedding-Homework/README.md

 ## Basic

-The basic target is to write a C/C++ program, compile it into executable file with `g++`, and finally run it.
+The primary target is to write a C/C++ program, compile it into an executable file with `g++`, and finally run it.

-Because I like to be lazy, these above operations are still completed in `code-server`.
+Because I am lazy again, these above operations are also completed in `code-server`.

 ### 1.Create a C/C++ program files(.cpp), type in the simplest code in the world